-Improving customer service with technology: Imperative or paradox?
+Improving customer service with technology: Imperative or paradox?by

 Research from the Chartered Institute of Marketing emphasises that while technology is a key way to achieve profitable growth, it is only valuable if it's used in ways that the customer wants.
 CIM's Mark Stuart explores the use of technology to improve customer service.